Mastercard Inc.

 Ten Moats Verdict

 Mastercard is a net beneficiary of the AI era.
-Its Large Tabular Model (LTM) trained on billions of transactions actively strengthens the proprietary data moat, while the $1.8B BVNK acquisition extends transaction embedding to stablecoin rails before competitors can establish a foothold.
-The payment network duopoly means AI enhances fraud detection and agentic commerce capability without threatening the structural network itself. businessLogic and bundling remain modestly weakened by fintech/AI pressure, but these carry low weight against five strong AI-resilient moats.
+Its Large Tabular Model trained on billions of transactions actively strengthens the proprietary data moat, and the closed BVNK acquisition converts stablecoin settlement from the most-cited threat to the network into infrastructure Mastercard owns.
+The payment network duopoly means AI enhances fraud detection and agentic commerce capability without threatening the structural network itself. businessLogic and bundling remain weakened — the incentive line is growing faster than the revenue it defends — but these carry low weight against five strong AI-resilient moats.

 AI-powered payment optimization and real-time rails could erode some traditional card routing advantages over time.